nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `edit 1 ct/91234567 e/grab@example.com` edits the contact and email of the 1st application to be 91234567 and grab@example.com respectively.
 `edit 2 c/Garena t/` edits the company of the 2nd application to be `Garena` and clears all existing tags.

+### Archiving an internship application: `archive`

+Archives the specified internship application from the list.

+Format: `archive INDEX`

+* Archives the internship application at the specified `INDEX`.
+* The application specified must be not archived.
+* The index refers to the index number shown in the displayed internship application list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be within the range of available internships in the shown application list.

+Examples:
+* `list` followed by `archive 2` archives the 2nd internship application in the list.

+### Retrieving an internship application from archives: `retrieve`

+Retrieves the specified internship application from the list.

+Format: `retrieve INDEX`

+* Retrieves the internship application at the specified `INDEX`.
+* The application specified must be archived, `list-archive` command is recommended to be used before using this command.
+* The index refers to the index number shown in the displayed internship application list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be within the range of available internships in the shown application list.

+Examples:
+* `list-archive` followed by `retrieve 1` retrieves the 2nd internship application in the list.

 ### Clearing all entries: `clear`
 Clears all entries from CinternS.